 As a masters student, you’ll take a sequence of three core courses over the course of your time at NYU: Film Form/Film Sense, Film Theory, and either Film History/Historiography or Television: History & Culture.
 Core courses are offered in the evening for the convenience of working students.

 The M.A. in Cinema Studies provides students with an advanced course of study in the history, theory and criticism of motion pictures.
 Graduates from the program have gone on to successful careers as film curators, programmers, preservationists, as well as film critics, instructors, screenwriters, filmmakers and industry professionals.

 M.A. coursework is traditionally completed in three semesters with full-time enrollment.
 Part-time enrollment is permitted for working students.
-Take a look at what courses are currently being offered.

 Lecture courses include screenings and discussions, and often focus on a specific genre of film or national cinema.
 Recent topics include Expanded Documentary, Film/Novel, French New Wave, Hollywood 1939, and Japanese Cinema.

 Seminars provide an intimate setting for in-depth, discussion-based exploration.
 Recent topics include Adorno In America: The Frankfurt School; Black Stars, Celebrity & Double Consciousness; Theories of History, and Touch/Screen.

 Small theory/practice courses allow students to put their theoretical knowledge into practice in the areas of screenwriting, film criticism, and forms of filmmaking.